zmalone/chef-web-docs/source/compliance-assess/rhel/get-a-node-to-scan/_troubleshooting.md

 Press Control+C to exit the `chef-compliance-ctl tail core` command.

-You can also [reach out to us](https://discourse.chef.io) on our Discourse site.
+You can also [reach out to us](https://discourse.chef.io) on Discourse.